-- 1. Collect as much information as possible from the list below:

 - a.
-Name, Institution, and a direct phone number of the caller (collect this information first);
+Name, Facility, and a direct phone number of the caller (collect this information first);

 - b.
 Date and Time the call was received;

 - c.
-Disease being reported;
+Infectious disease being reported;

 - d.
 Patient Demographics

 If not a Canton City Resident, refer the caller to the appropriate jurisdiction.
-Collect the following information is Canton City resident:
+Collect the following information if Canton City resident:

 - 1) Full Name of Patient;

 - 2) Date of Birth;

-- 3) Sex (gender) of individual;
+- 3) Address.

-- 4) Race and ethnicity
+- 4) Phone number;

-- 5) Address, and
+- 5) Sex; and

-- 6) Phone number;
+- 6) Race and ethnicity

 - e.
 Lab Information:

-- 1) Specimen Type;
+- 1) Specimen Type (culture, PCR, antibody, etc.);

 - 2) Date of Collection;

-- 3) Test:
+- 3) Specimen source;

-- 4) Result;
+- 4) Test;

+- 5) Result (including date resulted);

+- 6) Location/Facility specimen was collected;

+- 7) Ordering Physician.

 - f.
-Any other pertinent information that the caller has, this may include occupation, other exposures, etc.
+Any other pertinent information that the caller has, this may include occupation, symptom onset, symptoms, other exposures, etc.

-- 2. Direct the Caller to fax a copy of the results and other pertinent information to the confidential fax line, 330.430.7857.

-- 3. Make the caller aware that the communicable disease nurse and/or their Supervisor may be calling back if more information as needed.

-- 4. Provide the information in person to the Communicable Disease Nurse or Director of Nursing (DON).
-If the DON is not available then provide the information to the Nursing Supervisor (NS).
-The information must be provided in person at the earliest time able.

-- 5. As a follow-up, an email to the DON, NS, and CDN should be made indicating receipt of the information.
-When utilizing email absolutely no identifiable information can be contained within the email.

-- 6. Handle all notes in a sensitive manner compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+- 2. Direct the Caller to fax a copy of the results and other pertinent information to the confidential fax line, 330.430.7857. - 3.
+Make the caller aware that the communicable disease nurse and/or their supervisor may be calling back if more information is needed. - 4.
+If class A reportable infectious disease, notify ODH at 614-722-7221 within 1 hour of receipt of disease report.
+Document the date and time the call was made.
+Enter into ODRS if not already in system. - 5.
+Consider notifying other health department staff (epidemiologist, medical director, lab manager, etc.).
+Information can be shared via secured e-mail (CCPH uses Virtru at time of policy writing). - 6.
+Handle all notes in a sensitive manner compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+Use ODRS number when referencing case in communications.